 We know that we love our huskies, but how do they know?
-Unfortunately, it’s not as easy as just telling them, so we have to show it, and this article will explain how you can get across to your husky, that you love them.
+Unfortunately, it’s not as easy as just telling them, so we have to show it, and this article will explain exactly how to do that.

 - Use body language and start mimicking